cert-manager/website/content/docs/usage/certificate.md

 <a id="non-renewal-reissuance"></a>
 <a id="actions-triggering-private-key-rotation"></a>
-### Non-renewal-triggered reissuance

-Setting the `rotationPolicy: Always` won't rotate the private key immediately.
-In order to rotate the private key, the certificate objects must be reissued.
+### Reissuance triggered by user actions

 A certificate object is reissued under the following circumstances:

-- when the X.509 certificate is nearing expiry, which is when the Certificate's `status.renewalTime` is reached;
 - when a change is made to one of the following fields on the Certificate's
   spec: `commonName`, `dnsNames`, `ipAddresses`, `uris`, `emailAddresses`, `subject`, `isCA`, `usages`, `duration` or `issuerRef`;